lislis/katharsis.lol/README.md

 Just a few words on what is happening:

-🎭 **UI / Foyer** builds an image where all assets are served using NGINX, it exposes PORT 80 but we remap that to 8080.
+🎭 **UI** builds an image where all assets are served using NGINX, it exposes PORT 80 but we remap that to 8080.

 💁🏼 **Server** builds the socket.io and api server and talks to the database.
 Feel free to adjust the port it exposes (whatever is free on your server).
 This is the main logic service.